BradleyGilden/alx-backend-user-data/0x03-user_authentication_service/README.md

   In this task, you will implement the Auth.create_session method.
 It takes an email string argument and returns the session ID as a string.

   The method should find the user corresponding to the email, generate a new UUID and store it in the database as the user’s session_id, then return the session ID.

+  ### step 7
+  In this task, you will implement the Auth.get_user_from_session_id method.
+It takes a single session_id string argument and returns the corresponding User or None.

+  If the session ID is None or no user is found, return None.
+Otherwise return the corresponding user.
 * [app.py](app.py) -

   ### Step 1